hassansyed4/ServiceNow-ITSM-Analytics-Automation-Platform-NYC-DOE-/README.md

 Data was inconsistent across teams, and SLA definitions were not standardized, which made reporting unreliable.

-## How I Solved It
+## How We Solved It

-I worked with teams to standardize SLA definitions and reporting logic, cleaned up report filters, and automated data refresh schedules.
+We worked with teams to standardize SLA definitions and reporting logic, cleaned up report filters, and automated data refresh schedules.

 ## Outcome